2.1 Understand the social environment of road transport and the rules governing it

 As from November 2013 a vehicle used for certain categories of driving test must be laden.

-All drivers must hold a full licence at a lower category before taking a test on a larger vehicle, i.e. a driver must have a full category B licence before taking a category C test and must then hold a full category C licence before taking a category C+E test.
+All drivers must hold a full licence at a lower category before taking a test on a larger vehicle, i.e. a driver must have a full category B licence before taking a category C or C+E test.

 Any person supervising a learner driver must have held a full (i.e. not provisional) licence for that category of vehicle for at least three years.